What are spiders?

 Spiders are arachnids.
 All spiders have the following in common: two body regions (cephalothorax and abdomen), eight legs, and fangs (chelicerae).
 Spiders do not have wings or antennae.
 They prefer living and foraging for food outside, but are pests that commonly find their way into homes, garages, sheds, barns, and other outbuildings.

-Three of the most common species of spiders living in Houston, Dallas and Fort Worth, Texas are wolf, black widow, and brown recluse spiders.
+Three of the most common species of spiders living in Houston, Dallas and Fort Worth, Texas are black widows, brown recluse spiders, and wolf spiders.

 Black widow spiders

 Black widow spiders are identified by an orange-red "hourglass" mark that is found on the underside of their abdomens.
 They may also have light red or white markings on their abdomens and backs.
 Their round bodies are black and shiny.

 Brown recluse spiders

 Brown recluse spiders are yellowish-gray to black in color and their abdomens are covered in gray hairs.
 Their long legs are darker in color than their bodies.
 Brown recluse spiders have a unique "violin-like" pattern found on the top of their bodies.
 They have three pairs of eyes that are distinctly arranged in a semi-circle.